VS

 Both vehicles offer seating for 5 people.

-In curb weight, Nissan Qashqai is distinct lighter – 1420 kg compared to 1734 kg.
+In terms of curb weight, Nissan Qashqai is noticeably lighter – 1,420 kg compared to 1,734 kg.
 The difference is around 314 kg.

-In terms of boot space, the Renault Rafale offers a bit more room – 627 L compared to 504 L. That’s a difference of about 123 L.
+Looking at boot space, the Renault Rafale offers a bit more boot space – 627 L compared to 504 L. That’s a difference of about 123 L.

-When it comes to payload, Nissan Qashqai to a small extent takes the win – 520 kg compared to 444 kg.
+When it comes to payload, the Nissan Qashqai carries a bit more – 520 kg compared to 444 kg.
 That’s a difference of about 76 kg.

 Who wins the race in the data check?